Formatted Text

 }

-This snippet results in the following image:
+This code produces the following image:

 Formatted text